aankusshh/AI_planet_Devops/README.md

 You can check those directory just by clicking on above names.

-# Task 2: Creating the GitOps Pipeline
+# :toolbox: Task 2: Creating the GitOps Pipeline
 To deploy an application using GitOps pipeline, we first need an application.
 Then we convert it to a image and push it to a registry such as GIT Registry
 We will use GITLAB registry to Build a image for the web application and push it to a public container registry.